Javran/Thinking-dumps/sicp/ch05/exercise_5_51/README.md

 * `SExp`

-    Implements S-Exprssion. `newXXX` family allocates a new object and `freeSExp` frees that object.
+    Implements S-Expression. `newXXX` family allocates a new object and `freeSExp` frees that object.

 * `Common`